-Advisory Body Review required depending on project location.
-Review by the North Fair Oaks Community Council is required for projects in North Fair Oaks.
-Review by the Midcoast Community Council is required for projects in the Midcoast.
+Advisory Body Review is required depending on the project location.
+A review by the North Fair Oaks Community Council is required for projects in North Fair Oaks.
+A review by the Midcoast Community Council is required for projects in the Midcoast.

 5. Environmental Review

 This review ensures that your project complies with the requirements of the California Environmental Quality Act and evaluates its potential impact on the environment; additional reports/information may be required to complete this review.
 If the project does not qualify for an exemption, an Initial Study/Negative Declaration must be prepared, additional fees are required, and an additional 2-3 months should be added to estimated permit processing times.
 For projects with complex or unmitigated environmental impacts, an Environmental Impact Report may be required, additional fees are required, and an additional 6 -12 months should be added to estimated permit processing times.

 A public notice is mailed to owners of property within a 300-ft. radius of the subject property.

 A permit decision is made at a public hearing by the County Zoning Hearing Officer or Planning Commission.
 A public hearing allows the public to provide information, comments, and suggestions on your project before the County makes a decision.

 Once a decision is made, both you and the public can appeal most permit decisions to a higher authority within 10 business days of the decision date.
 Zoning Hearing Officer decisions generally can be appealed to the Planning Commission.
 Planning Commission decisions can be appealed to the County Board of Supervisors.
 A decision by the Board of Supervisors is not appealable.